-Academic Achievements Evaluation Criteria Evaluation Items Excellent Very Good Good Knowledge and Understanding (1) To develop the ability to work positively and independently on the development of local societies, international society, and business and industries.
-To be able to be sufficiently engaged in the development of local societies, international society, and business and industry.
+Academic Achievements Evaluation Criteria Evaluation Items Excellent Very Good Good edge and standing (1) development of local societies, To be able to be sufficiently engaged in the development of local societies, international society, and business and industry.
 To be able to be engaged in the development of local societies, international society, and business and industry at the standard level.
 To be able to be engaged in the development of local societies, international society, and business and industry at the minimum level.
 Knowledge Understan Acquiring necessary basic knowledge for an engineer and developing the ability to consider logically.
 Acquiring necessary basic knowledge for an engineer and being able to sufficiently and logically consider it.
 Acquiring necessary basic knowledge for an engineer and being able to logically consider it at the standard level.
-Acquiring necessary basic knowledge for an engineer and being able to logically consider it at the minimum level. lities and Skills Acquring basis of mechanical system engineering steadily and developing the applied skill.
+Acquiring necessary basic knowledge for an engineer and being able to logically consider it at the minimum level. lities and Skills (1) Acquring basis of mechanical system engineering steadily and developing the applied skill.
 Acquring basis of mechanical system engineering steadily, and being able to apply it sufficiently.
 Acquring basis of mechanical system engineering steadily, and being able to apply it at the standard level.
 Acquring basis of mechanical system engineering steadily, and being able to apply it at the minimum level.
-Abilities Skill (2) Developing the ability of solving the technological issues with flexible ideas and creativity.
-Based on flexible ideas and creativity, to be able to sufficiently solve problems related to engineering.
+Abilities Skills (2) Based on flexible ideas and creativity, to be able to sufficiently solve problems related to engineering.
 Based on flexible ideas and creativity, to be able to independently solve problems related to engineering to the standard level.
 Based on flexible ideas and creativity, to be able to independently solve problems related to engineering at the minimum level.
-Overall Abilities Cultivating abilities of communication and of internationally collecting information and releasing it To be able to communicate sufficiently with others, collect and release information internationally.
+Overall Abilities (1) and of internationally collecting To be able to communicate sufficiently with others, collect and release information internationally.
 To be able to communicate with others, collect and release information internationally at the standard level To be able to communicate with others, collect and release information internationally at the minimum level.